microsoft/pxt/common-docs/identity/sign-in.md

 ## What if I don’t have a Microsoft, Google or Clever account?

 You can create a Microsoft or Google account using your current email address for free and check with your school if you already have a Clever account.
-But remember that you can still use MakeCode even without an account.
+But remember, you can still use MakeCode even without an account.

 ## Can I use my school or work account?